What is Science On Tap?

 Washington University's School of Medicine holds several 8-week sessions of Mini-Medical School each year.
-Unlike Science On Tap, these classes are not free and require advance registration, but they are open to the public ages 15 and up.
-For registration information, please go here.
+Unlike Science On Tap, these classes are not free and require advance registration, but they are open to the public ages 15 to 100+.
+For registration information, please visit here.

 Frequently Asked Questions